Pebble Beach Golf Links: History

-The course began as part of the complex of the Hotel del Monte, a resort hotel in Monterey, California, built by Charles Crocker, one of the California's Big Four railroad barons, through Southern Pacific Railroad's property division, Pacific Improvement Company.
+The course began as part of the complex of the Hotel del Monte, a resort hotel in Monterey, California, built by Charles Crocker, one of California's Big Four railroad barons, through Southern Pacific Railroad's property division, Pacific Improvement Company.
 The hotel first opened on June 10, 1880.
 The famous 17-Mile Drive was originally designed as a local excursion route for visitors to the Del Monte to take in the historic sights of Monterey and Pacific Grove and the scenery of what would become Pebble Beach.

 The course was designed by champion golfers Jack Neville and Douglas Grant and opened on February 22, 1919.
 Neville also designed the back nine at Pacific Grove Municipal Golf Course on the other side of the Monterey Peninsula.
 His objective was to place as many of the holes as possible along the rocky and beautiful Monterey coast line.
 This was accomplished using a "figure 8" layout.

 The course was extensively revised in 1928 by H. Chandler Egan.
 Other architects who have worked on the course include Alistair MacKenzie and Robert Hunter (1927) and Jack Nicklaus (creation of the new fifth hole, 1998).

 On February 27, 1919, Samuel Finley Brown Morse formed the Del Monte Properties Company, and acquired the extensive holdings of the Pacific Improvement Company, which included the Del Monte Forest, the Del Monte Lodge and the Hotel Del Monte.
-(After World War II, the Hotel del Monte building and surrounding grounds were acquired by the United States Navy to its Naval Postgraduate School and the building was renamed Herrmann Hall.)
-Golf Course Histories has an aerial comparison of the changes to the course, notably the 17th hole, from 1938 to 2014.
+After World War II, the Hotel del Monte building and surrounding grounds were acquired by the United States Navy to its Naval Postgraduate School and the building was renamed Herrmann Hall.
+The Golf Course Histories website has an aerial comparison of the changes to the course, notably the 17th hole, from 1938 to 2014.

 The course was bought by a consortium of Japanese investors during the upswing of foreign investments in American properties in the early 1990s.
 The sale, however, generated controversy when it was discovered that one of the investors had alleged ties to organized crime in Japan.
 It was then bought by another group of Japanese investors before being sold to the Pebble Beach Co. several years later.